The Jefferson Railroad Club (JRC is the club, JRR is the railroad setup)

 Operating Session Design: Sets and Blocks

-Currently the JRR operates in the open space of Rail Tales hobby shop.
-As such, it can fit a total of four standard modules and 2 corner modules each side for a total of 4 corner modules and 8 regular modules.
+Currently the JRR operates in the open space of Rail Tales workshop.
+As such, it can fit a total of five standard modules and 2 corner modules each side (28 feet) for a total of 4 corner modules and 10 regular modules.
 For planning purposes, the configuration that fits into Rail Tales will be referred to as a Block.

 The Jefferson Railroad will be designed and built as a series of Sets which then make up a series of Blocks.
 Each Set serves a role on the railroad and the Block serves as the basis of an operating session.
 Each operating session at Rail Tales would use one Block.